YunoHost/ynh-dev/README.md

 `ynh-dev` to configure a development environment on the server.

-This method can potentially be faster than the local development environment assuming you have familiarity with working on VPS machines.
+This method can potentially be faster than the local development environment assuming you have familiarity with working on VPS machines, if you always have internet connectivity when working, and if you're okay with paying a fee.
 It is also a good option if the required system dependencies (Vagrant, Virtualbox, etc.) are not easily available to you on your distribution.

 Please be aware that this method should **not** be used for a end-user facing production environment.